Gender reassignment discrimination at work

 This guide is intended to be read alongside our separate one on Discrimination compensation so you can work out how much compensation your claim could be worth.

-We also have an introductory guide to discrimination which is intended for employees who don’t know a lot about the legal side of discrimination in the workplace.
+We also have an overview guide to discrimination which is intended for employees who would like to know more about the legal side of discrimination in the workplace.

 Separate guides on each of the ‘characteristics’ that are protected from discrimination by the Equality Act 2010 are listed at the end.